USER GUIDEο

 The model will optimize dispatch up to these limits.

 β‘ 5.
-Storage Data (storage)ο
+STORAGE DATA (storage)ο

 The storage block specifies battery storage characteristics, including energy and power constraints.